jamieeeeeeeeeeeeeeee/asymmetric-delta-attention/README.md

 $$\boldsymbol{\beta}_t\in\mathbb{R}^{d_k},$$

 where $d_k$ is the key dimension.
-Intuitively, KDA uses a single write strength per token per head, whilst NDA allows the model to control the write strength **independently for each key dimension**.
+Intuitively, KDA uses a single write strength per token per head, whilst ADA allows the model to control the write strength **independently for each key dimension**.

 ## Contributions
 The changes to the original `kda` implementationare all in three places:
-- `fla/ops/nda/*.py` for NDA Triton kernels and naive implementations.
+- `fla/ops/nda/*.py` for ADA Triton kernels and naive implementations.
-- `fla/layers/nda.py` for NDA attention layer implementation that can be dropped in place of an existing attention layer.
+- `fla/layers/nda.py` for ADA attention layer implementation that can be dropped in place of an existing attention layer.
-- `fla/models/nda/*.py` for NDA-based model implementations (this is exactly the KDA model with NDA attention layers instead of KDA).
+- `fla/models/nda/*.py` for ADA-based model implementations (this is exactly the KDA model with ADA attention layers instead of KDA).
+(We previously called ADA "NDA", standing for New Delta Attention because we hadn't named it yet.
+This README has been updated, but the files haven't yet).

 ## Method
 The KDA recursion can be written as: